 CMG Foundation Founder and Board President

 Morna Ellis, Esq., J.D.
 M.Ed.
-(Adult Education): Morna is President of the Board and fully active in the operation of CMG Foundation.
-She is a practicing mediator, and a teacher and designer of dispute resolution programs with over 20 years’ experience.
-She is a certified by the Supreme Court as mediator, trainer and mentor by the Supreme Court of Virginia, and is a licensed attorney.
-She previously ran her own private mediation company for 16 years before becoming the founding director of CMG Foundation.
-She is a member of the VA State Bar, VA Bar Association, American Bar Association [Co-Chair, Taskforce on International Family Mediation], Collaborative Professionals of Richmond.
-She is a frequent speaker on dispute resolution and teaches at the University of Richmond T.C.
+(Adult Education): Morna is a member of the Board of CMG Foundation.
+She has more than 20 years experience as a mediator, teacher and designer of dispute resolution programs.
+She is a certified by the Supreme Court as mediator, trainer and mentor by the Supreme Court of Virginia.
+She previously ran her own private mediation company for 16 years before becoming a founding member of CMG Foundation.
+She has been a frequent speaker on dispute resolution and taught at the University of Richmond T.C.
 Williams School of Law.
 She meets the requirements and has been approved as a Parent Education educator under the guidelines established by the Supreme Court of Virginia.
 Her expertise is in family conflict and her passion lies in reducing the potential harmful effect of conflict within families.

 CMG Foundation Executive Director